What Should I Expect When I Get The COVID‑19 Vaccine?

 After your vaccination, you should receive a document that confirms which vaccine you received, the date received, and where it was administered.
 You should review the information sheet to familiarize yourself with common side effects of that vaccine and how to report them.

 You may have some minor side effects, which shows your body is building protection against the virus.
-Side effects of the Pfizer and BioNTech and the Moderna vaccines could include pain and swelling near the injection site on your arm, fever, chills, tiredness, and achiness.
+Side effects of the Pfizer and BioNTech, Moderna, and Johnson & Johnson vaccines could include pain and swelling near the injection site on your arm, fever, chills, tiredness, and achiness.
 These side effects should disappear within a few days, and they are mild compared to many people’s experiences with the COVID-19 virus.